huseyn/SPlib/README.md

 MicroORM on top of ADO.NET <br/>
-it provides type safe Select, Insert and Update methods
+it provides type safe Select, Insert and Update methods (with stored procedure and sql command)